Society for Industrial and Applied Mathematics: Books

 SIAM publishes roughly 20 books each year, including textbooks, conference proceedings and monographs.
 Many of these are issued in themed series, such as "Advances in design and control", "Financial mathematics" and "Monographs on discrete mathematics and applications".
 In particular, SIAM distributes books produced by Gilbert Strang's Wellesley-Cambridge Press, such as his Introduction to Linear Algebra (5th edition, 2016).
 Organizations such as libraries can obtain DRM-free access to SIAM books in eBook format for a subscription fee.

 Conferences

 SIAM organizes conferences and meetings throughout the year focused on various topics in applied math and computational science.
 For example, SIAM has hosted an annual conference on data mining since 2001.
 The establishment of the SIAM Conferences on Discrete Mathematics, held every two years, has been regarded as a sign of the growth of graph theory as a prominent topic of study.
+The International Meshing Roundtable is an annual conference that was independently established in 1992 and joined SIAM as a workshop in 2022.

 In conjunction with the Association for Computing Machinery, SIAM also organizes the annual Symposium on Discrete Algorithms, using the format of a theoretical computer science conference rather than the mathematics conference format that SIAM typically uses for its conferences.